The throttle position sensor (TPS) can be easily tested using only a multimeter and in this article, I'll show you how.

 The multimeter should show a decreasing voltage as you begin to close the throttle.

-Using a screwdriver's handle, gently tap the TP sensor as you open and close the throttle and observer the multimeter.
+Using a screwdriver's handle, gently tap the TP sensor as you open and close the throttle and observe the multimeter.

-The purpose (of tapping the TP sensor with the screwdriver's handle) is to see if the TP sensor shows gap's in the voltage signal.
+The purpose (of tapping the TP sensor with the screwdriver's handle) is to see if the TP sensor's voltage signal glitches out (shows gaps in the reading).
 Why?
 Because a good TP sensor will show a continuous increasing or decreasing voltage signal even while getting tapped by the screw-driver's handle.

 Let's examine your test result: